Work Visas and Employment Permits in Bahrain (2026 Legal Guide) — Rules & Requirements

 • You have a job offer from a Bahrain-based employer.

-• You want to work independently in Bahrain using the Flexi Permit.
+• You want to work independently or self-sponsor in Bahrain (verify current self-sponsorship options on the LMRA portal — the original Flexi Permit was discontinued in February 2023).

 • You are an investor or retiree eligible for Golden Residency.

-What to Do If You Need a Work Permit or Want to Switch from an Employer Visa to a Flexi Permit in Bahrain
+What to Do If You Need a Work Permit in Bahrain After the Flexi Permit Was Discontinued

 • For employer-sponsored work: Your employer applies through the LMRA portal.
 Ensure they pay all visa and permit costs.